ConnorSweeneyDev/.config/readme.md

 - Yarn &rightarrow; Run `winget install --id Yarn.Yarn`.
 - Paste the `C:\Users\[USERNAME]\Documents\PowerShell` folder to that location, edit `Microsoft.PowerShell_profile.ps1` and remove the `attend` and `music` functions, as they are specific to me.
-Also, if you are not using Komorebi you can remove the "$Env:KOMOREBI_CONFIG_HOME" line, or if you are change it to the path that you use.
+Also, if you are not planning on using Komorebi you can remove the "$Env:KOMOREBI_CONFIG_HOME" line.

 ### Dependencies for the Scripts Folder and Firefox:
 - fzf &rightarrow; Run `winget install --id=junegunn.fzf` or download the exe from